Venafi/vcert/README-PLAYBOOK.md

 ## Key features of VCert playbook

-- You don't have to pass long command line arguments.
-You can now call VCert with playbook YAML files, which helps with automation and maintenance.
+- **Simplified commands**: With VCert Playbook, you can avoid long command-line arguments.
+Instead, use playbook YAML files with VCert to enhance automation and maintenance ease.

-- You can specify where the certificate goes, and in which format, once received from Venafi.
-It supports common keystore formats (PEM, JKS, PKCS#12) in folder locations as well as Windows CAPI store.
+- **Flexible certificate placement**: You can designate where to place the certificate and the format in which you want it once received from Venafi.
+VCert Playbook supports common keystore formats like PEM, JKS, PKCS#12, accommodating folder locations and the Windows CAPI store.

-- You can specify any post-installation actions need to be taken, such as restarting services (apache, nginx) or any other script you would like to run after the certificate is available in the right location.
+- **Post-installation actions**: Specify any actions that must be carried out after the certificate is installed.
+This includes restarting services like Apache or Nginx, or running any other scripts needed once the certificate is in the right location.

-- For certificate renewals, it checks to see if the certificate already exists and if it is due for renewal before requesting a new certificate.
-This allows you to run a script regularly without renewing certificates that don't need to be.
+- **Smart certificate renewals**: VCert Playbook checks if a certificate already exists and whether it's due for renewal before requesting a new one.
+This functionality lets you run a script regularly without unnecessarily renewing certificates.

-- VCert Playbook functionality works with both TLS Protect Cloud and TLS Protect Datacenter.
+- **Compatibility**: VCert Playbook works seamlessly with both TLS Protect Cloud and TLS Protect Datacenter, ensuring it fits your particular environment.

 ## Example use cases

-- Renewal parameters can be setup to automatically renew the certificate before it expires.
-This model assumes that VCert is added to a daily cronjob or is executed on a regular basis by some other automation.
-Default renewal is 10% of remaining certificate lifetime.
+- **Automated certificate renewal**: You can set renewal parameters to have VCert automatically renew certificates before expiration.
+This approach assumes that VCert is part of a daily cronjob or is executed routinely through other automation methods.
+By default, renewal occurs at 10% of the remaining certificate lifetime.

-- VCert will also automatically update API access and refresh tokens within the playbook when using TLS Protect Datacenter.
-This functionality enables ongoing operation without intervention, using a refresh token to get a new access token when necessary.
-This approach works well when the refresh/grant token lifetime is sufficiently long, in coordination with a short-lived access token (for example, 3 years/1 hour)
+- **Effortless API access updates**: When using TLS Protect Datacenter, VCert will automatically update API access and refresh tokens within the playbook.
+This feature ensures continuous operation without manual intervention.
+It leverages a refresh token to acquire a new access token when needed, an approach that's particularly effective when paired with a long-lasting refresh/grant token and a short-lived access token, such as a 3-year refresh token and a 1-hour access token.

 ## Getting started
 VCert Playbook functionality is invoked using the `vcert run` command.